Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Retrofitting Byte-Level llm s with

-\textbf{Mean acceptance rate} $\meanacc$ is the percentage of drafted tokens that are accepted by the target model.
-More expressive draft models will have higher accepance rate as they will better approximate the target distribution. $\meanacc$ depends on the size of the \gls{mtp} window, $n$, as we have $\meanacc \in [0, n]$.
+\textbf{Mean accepted tokens} \meanacc~is the mean number of drafted tokens that are accepted by the target model per cycle.
+More expressive draft models will have higher acceptance as they will better approximate the target distribution. \meanacc depends on the size of the \gls{mtp} window, $n$, as we have \meanacc~$\in [0, n]$.